UPDATE: This article was originally posted on October 3, 2018. It has been updated with new information and tips below.

 “Bringing together a talented and dynamic student body is critical to our mission of educating tomorrow’s wise leaders.
 Tuck is enriched by the diverse backgrounds, experiences, and dreams of our students and strengthened by what they share: an exceptional record of accomplishment and a desire to use their talents to better the world of business.”
 Dartmouth Tuck Admissions

 Every year, Tuck’s admissions team sorts through thousands of applications to find the perfect admits for its class of around 300 students.
-With a strong emphasis on diversity and collaboration, there is no “standard” student at Tuck, yet the average admitted student for the Class of 2024 had a 724 GMAT score 162V, 162Q GRE score.
+With a strong emphasis on diversity and collaboration, there is no “standard” student at Tuck, yet the average admitted student for the Class of 2026 had a 727 GMAT score 161V, 161Q GRE score.
+Additionally, 44% of the class was made up of women, 15% first-generation students, and 30% international students.

 Beyond the impressive statistics, though, Tuck is also a highly community-driven school and tends to look for a certain set of characteristics in prospective students.
-According to Tuck’s admissions committee, these are:
+According to Tuck’s admissions committee, these are demonstrated academic excellence, demonstrated leadership, demonstrated accomplishments, interpersonal skills, diversity of background and experience, and a global mindset.

 If this sounds like a community in which you’d be right at home, you’ll first have to prove you’ve got what it takes by successfully answering Tuck’s admissions essay questions.